ringoldsdev/typescript-backend-monorepo/README.md

 ## Setup

 0. Install `nvm` ([see here](https://github.com/nvm-sh/nvm#installing-and-updating))
+1. Run `nvm use`
-1. From the project root run `pnpm prepare`.
+2. From the project root run `pnpm prepare`.
 You need to run it from the root so that husky gets set up properly
-2. Run `nvm use`
+3. Run `pnpm install` from the project root

 ## Structure